Lau01/project2/README.md

 ### Features
 * Two player multiplayer.
 Each player can see the drawing as it is being drawn.
 * Draw on a canvas with either the mouse or Leap Motion.
+* View a gallery page of all images or sort by words.
 * Users can signup, login and change account details.
-* View all images by the drawing's associated word.

 ### Built using
 * HTML/CSS